D’Vontaye Mitchell death: 4 former Milwaukee hotel workers are charged with felony murder - KESQ

 One of the people, who appears to be White, can be heard saying, “Stay down,” and “Stop fighting,” as the others, who appear to be people of color, hold Mitchell down, the video shows.
 The same guard is heard calling out to witnesses, “This is what happens when you go into the ladies room.”

-Mitchell family attorney Sulton at a Friday news conference played several videos from the encounter, including security camera footage that revealed a view from inside the Hyatt as employees were removing Mitchell from the building.
+Mitchell family attorney Sulton at a news conference on August 2 played several videos from the encounter, including security camera footage that revealed a view from inside the Hyatt as employees were removing Mitchell from the building.

 The footage shows Mitchell being dragged across the floor inside the lobby and, from another angle outside, employees holding him down on the ground.
 The video shows one security guard punching Mitchell, who had been slammed to the ground, in the head, Sulton said last week.